 HOST TYPE POINTS TO TTL example.com A 18.104.22.168 3600 mail.example.com A 22.214.171.124 3600 example.com MX mail.example.com 3600 126.96.36.199.in-addr.arpa PTR mail.example.com 3600 example.com TXT v=spf1 a -all 3600 selector1._domainkey.mail.example.com TXT v=DKIM1; p=MIG...; s=email; t=s 3600 _dmarc.mail.example.com TXT v=DMARC1; p=reject; sp=none; rua=mailto:email@example.com!20m; ruf=mailto:firstname.lastname@example.org!20m; rf=afrf; pct=100; ri=86400 3600

 You can use dmarcian to inspect your DMARC record, and your SPF and DKIM records too.

 If you need to manually add the "Let's Encrypt" validation string to your DNS setup, maybe because the "acme.sh" client haven't got support for your DNS provider, or because you're using another client, then it looks like this:

 _acme-challenge.mail.example.com TXT F24BbLWJyjTkFpg-LqSLiUWksaUwPbZB-LdaqbOxCcc 3600

-If you're an SMTP server administrator reading this: Stop filtering email on the server!
-Instead educate people in proper email address usage and email client filtering!
+If you're an SMTP server administrator reading this: Please stop filtering email on the mail server.
+Instead educate people in proper email address usage and email client filtering.

 Feel free to email me any corrections and/or suggestions for improvements.